rweigel/stats/notes.md

 **Example**

-If you are in a firing line and two people have guns that shoot a real bullet instead of a blank with probability of 1/3, what is the probability that you get shot (assuming the marksmen never miss?)
+If you are in a firing line and two people have guns that shoot a real bullet instead of a blank with probability of 1/3, what is the probability that you get shot (assuming the marksmen never miss)?

 *Answer*